-Reflecting on the journey two decades on, Tito is gleeful when describing the moment the rocket first went into orbit.
+Reflecting on his momentous journey two decades on, Tito is gleeful when describing the moment the rocket first went into orbit.

 “The pencils started floating in the air, and I could see the blackness of space and the curvature of the earth,” he tells CNN Travel.

 “I was euphoric.
 I mean, it was the greatest moment of my life, to achieve a life objective, and I knew then that nothing could ever beat this.”